Yahoo looking to slash 10 percent or more of its workforce - Business Insider

 Yahoo Inc (YHOO.O) is working on a plan to cut its workforce by at least 10 percent and it could start the process as early as this month, Business Insider reported, citing sources.

-"We are not confirming this rumor or commenting further", Sarah Meron, a spokeswoman for Yahoo told Reuters on Thursday in an e-mail.
+"We are not confirming this rumour or commenting further", Sarah Meron, a spokeswoman for Yahoo told Reuters on Thursday in an e-mail.

 The layoffs, which would result in more than 1,000 people leaving the tech giant, is set to affect Yahoo's media business, European operations, and platforms-technology group, Business Insider said on Wednesday.(read.bi/1ZawbOm)